meitinger/PdfKit/README.md

 Please create a folder named `lib`, download Ghostscript and place the files `gsdll32.dll` and `gsdll64.dll` into this folder.

-The [PDFsharp](https://www.nuget.org/packages/PDFsharp) library is required as well, so `PdfSharp.dll` has to be placed in the `lib`.
-Any localized satellite library (`PdfSharp.resources.dll`) has to be placed into a sub-folder under `lib`.
+The [PdfSharp](https://www.nuget.org/packages/PDFsharp) library is required as well, so `PdfSharp.dll` has to be placed in the `lib`.
+Any localized satellite assembly (`PdfSharp.resources.dll`) has to be placed into a sub-folder under `lib`.

 (The files are not included in this repository to avoid any licensing issues.)